 Now, I would like to look in the eye of the anonymous comment poster and ask him does he really thinks using the words ‘his opinion is atypical for men’ towards a man already struggling because of toxic masculinity is a great thing to do?
 You sit behind your computer leaving nasty anonymous comments about sensitive issues, you sir are a bully!

 Facts and Figures about Body Image Issues in Men

 Statistics argue that men suffer more body image issues than women but it is way less discussed.
-Dr Phillippa Diedrichs from the centre of appearance research at the University of the West of England conducted a survey recruiting 394 British men.
-Results revealed that more 80.7% men talk in ways that promote anxiety about their body image by referring to perceived flaws and imperfections, in comparison to 75% of women.
+Dr. Phillippa Diedrichs from the center of appearance research at the University of the West of England conducted a survey recruiting 394 British men.
+Results revealed that more than 80.7% of men talk in ways that promote anxiety about their body image by referring to perceived flaws and imperfections, in comparison to 75% of women.
 Similarly, 38% of men would sacrifice at least a year of their life in exchange for a perfect body – again, a higher proportion than women.

 Where all of this body image issue in men is coming from?